F.A.Q. - Frequently Asked Questions

 The invalid product key message actually means that the product key has been entered incorrectly, not that your product key isn't valid.
 We see many people make mistakes with certain letters and numbers as the font used on the product key stickers is small and sometimes difficult to decipher.
 Common problems are the number 8 being entered as a letter B and vice versa, the letter Q being entered as a letter O, and the letter O and number 0 being mixed up, but this is by no means an exhaustive list.
 If you see the 'invalid' message then please double-check your product key and try changing round these more commonly mistaken characters.
 If you continue to experience a problem please contact us for more help.

 Black coloured USB ports are USB 2.0 ports.
 These should be used for the majority of your USB devices.
-Your keyboard & mouse should be connected to black coloured ports.
+Your keyboard & mouse would typically be connected to black coloured ports, though some newer models are actually USB 3.0.
 The blue ports are USB 3.0 ports, supporting a much higher data transfer speed.
 In order to benefit from these ports your devices also need to be designed for use with USB 3.0, the most common type of USB 3.0 device being external hard drives.
 You can still use USB 3.0 ports with older USB 2.0 and USB 1.1 devices, but you won’t get any speed improvement.
 Occasionally there can be compatibility problems while using older devices connected to USB 3.0 ports, so we recommend using up the black coloured USB 2.0 ports first.

 The majority of our PC systems have a dedicated graphics card installed (usually called a Geforce or Radeon card) which means that it's quite important to know which monitor connection to use on the back of the PC tower.
 Looking at the back of the tower you'll normally see a large collection of different ports all quite close to each other, including the USB ports, headphone style audio connections and a network connection.
-In this collection of ports you'll typically see a white DVI connection and a blue VGA connection, but please do not connect your monitor to these as they are not enabled if you ordered your computer with a dedicated graphics card.
-Instead you must use one of the available monitor connections lower down on the back of the PC, where add-in cards are typically installed.
-Here you can usually find either one or two DVI connections.
-If there are two then you can use either one with a DVI cable - it won't matter which you use but you must be using these connections rather than the ones which are near to the USB ports.
-Please note that current generation graphics cards do not support the blue VGA connections used by older monitors, only DVI, HDMI or DisplayPort.
-If a VGA connection is necessary it is possible to purchase an active VGA adapter but please contact our support team to discuss your requirements first.
+In this collection of ports you'll sometimes see a white DVI connection or a blue VGA connection and maybe even HDMI or Displayport connections too, but please do not connect your monitor to these as they are not enabled when you have a dedicated graphics card.

-It sounds like you may have connected both monitor cables that came with your new monitor.
+It sounds like you may have connected more than 1 monitor cables that came with your new monitor to the PC.
 You only need one cable to link the monitor to the PC so please disconnect one of them – connecting two cables simultaneously will cause intermittent display problems as the computer will think that you have two different monitors connected.

 This message appears if the computer can't 'see' the hard disk or solid state disk which Windows is installed on.
 This doesn't normally mean there's any problem with the disk itself, but it may mean that one of the cables connected to the disk has come loose during the PC's journey to you.
 This is a problem that is easy to resolve but it does require you to open the PC case to check the connections inside.
 Doing this does NOT affect your warranty.
 Depending on the design of your computer case you may need to remove both the left and right side panels to gain access to the hard disk connections.
 The side panels are each secured by two screws at the rear of the computer; just look for where the side panels wrap around the back of the case and you should see a screw towards the top and towards the bottom.
 Unscrew these screws and then you'll be able to push the side away from the front of the case - it should slide back about 1 - 2 inches.
 Once you have slid it back you can pull the panel off completely.
 Doing this will give you access to everything inside the PC.
 Hard disks are normally installed in the lower half of the front of the case, so start by checking all the cable connections in this area.
 If you see anything obviously loose then reconnect it, but if not just try pushing on each connection to make sure everything is securely in place.
 If you have any questions about the connections please contact us.
 After checking the connections you should try turning the PC on again - this time you should see the 'Starting Windows' screen!